Updated: May 8, 2025

 Divisional dominance

 Dating back to the division’s origins in 1967, the Dallas Cowboys have been the most successful team in the NFC East with 25 division titles.
-The Eagles have captured 12 of their own, while the Commanders (9) and Giants (8) bring up the rear.
-However, as we referenced earlier it’s been twenty years since a team managed to repeat – so from a year-to-year basis it’s anyone’s game.
+The Eagles have captured 13 of their own, while the Commanders (9) and Giants (8) bring up the rear.
+However from a year-to-year basis it’s anyone’s game.

 Unprecedented success